Linguistic description

 In the study of language, description or descriptive linguistics is the work of objectively analyzing and describing how language is actually used (or how it was used in the past) by a speech community.

-All academic research in linguistics is descriptive; like all other scientific disciplines, it seeks to describe reality, without the bias of preconceived ideas about how it ought to be.
+All academic research in linguistics is descriptive; like all other scientific disciplines, it aims to describe reality, without the bias of preconceived ideas about how it ought to be.
 Modern descriptive linguistics is based on a structural approach to language, as exemplified in the work of Leonard Bloomfield and others.
 This type of linguistics utilizes different methods in order to describe a language such as basic data collection, and different types of elicitation methods.

 Descriptive versus prescriptive linguistics

-Linguistic description is often contrasted with linguistic prescription, which is found especially in education and in publishing.
+Linguistic description, as used in academic and professional linguistics, is often contrasted with linguistic prescription, which is found especially in general education, language arts instruction, and the publishing industry.

 As English-linguist Larry Andrews describes it, descriptive grammar is the linguistic approach which studies what a language is like, as opposed to prescriptive, which declares what a language should be like.
 In other words, descriptive grammarians focus analysis on how all kinds of people in all sorts of environments, usually in more casual, everyday settings, communicate, whereas prescriptive grammarians focus on the grammatical rules and structures predetermined by linguistic registers and figures of power.
-An example that Andrews uses in his book is fewer than vs less than.
-A descriptive grammarian would state that both statements are equally valid, as long as the meaning behind the statement can be understood.
-A prescriptive grammarian would analyze the rules and conventions behind both statements to determine which statement is correct or otherwise preferable.
 Andrews also believes that, although most linguists would be descriptive grammarians, most public school teachers tend to be prescriptive.